ccz181078/Coq-BB5/CoqBB5/BB2x4/README.md

 #### Compile time

-Compiling the proof takes about 2.5 minutes (Apple silicon), using Coq's `native_compute` which can be installed using `opam install coq-native` but requires OCaml 4 (e.g. `opam switch 4.14.1`).
+Compiling the proof takes about 2.5 minutes (Apple silicon), using `coq-native`.

 ### Used Axiom